Oldunixhacker/obsw/README.md

 # obsw

-HTML browser widgets for OBS
+Some widgets for OBS streaming, including live chat and more